Simple Chocolate Cake Recipe

 - Whisk in the sugar until well combined.
 Add the eggs one at a time, whisking until incorporated, then add vanilla.

-- Sift flour, cocoa powder, and salt together, then sift again into the chocolate mixture.
+- Sift flour, baking powder, cocoa powder, and salt together, then sift again into the chocolate mixture.
 Whisk until combined.
 The batter will be very thin.

 - Pour into the prepared pan and bake for 1 hour, or until a toothpick inserted into the center comes out clean or with just a few moist crumbs.